tera-toolbox/tera-toolbox/README.md

-### NOTICE REGARDING ENMASSE ENTERTAINMENT (NA) TERA
-This software in this repository does not work in combination with the NA version of TERA hosted by EME (neither PC, nor PS4/XB1 servers).
-It contains no intellectual property belonging to them.

 ### Fork of Meishuu's/Pinkie Pie's tera-proxy with built-in support for automatic updates
 * It will auto-update your opcode mappings, packet definitions, and compatible installed modules.
 You no longer need do manually update _anything_!
 * Feel free to visit my Discord server at https://discord.gg/dUNDDtw
 * Originally forked from https://github.com/pinkipi/tera-proxy which was DMCA'd by EME.

 ### Installation instructions
-* Download and run the setup from the #proxy channel in the Slack server linked above.
+* Download and run the setup from the #proxy channel in the Discord server linked above.
 A manual installation is possible, but not recommended!
 * The first auto-update after installing the proxy or new mods may take a few seconds.
 This is because all required files will be downloaded automatically.
 * The most popular modules are already pre-installed for your convenience - check out `bin/node_modules/`.
 If you don't want to use a particular mod, just delete the corresponding folder or prefix its folder name with an underscore (`_`).
 * Run `TeraProxy.bat` *as Administrator*, then start the game